 Different kind of mustards employ mustard seeds mixed with herbs, spices, honey, tomato, etc., in many parts of the world.

-Mustard paste is used in salad dressings, sandwiches, and hot dogs and in mayonnaise.
+Mustard paste (hot pepper mustard) is used in salad dressings, sandwiches, and hot-dogs, and mayonnaise.

 Mustard oil is one of popular cooking oils used in many North Indian and Pakistani recipes.